-- Three-point seat belts optimised for all seats
+- Three-point seat belts optimised for all seats,

-- · Belt force limiters for the seats
+- · Belt force limiters for the seats,

-- · Belt tension devices for the front seat belts
+- · belt tension devices for the front seat belts,

-- Front airbags
+- front airbags,

-- Side airbags in the front and rear seat backrests
+- side airbags in the front and rear seat backrests\,

-- Head-protection airbags
+- head-protection airbags\,

-- Knee airbag for left-hand drive only
+- · knee airbag for left guide only.

-- ISOFIX anchor points for ISOFIX child safety seats on the outer rear seats
+- "ISOFIX" mountings\ for "ISOFIX" child safety seats on the outer rear seats,

-- · Height-adjustable head restraints
+- · height-adjustable head restraints,

-- Adjustable steering column
+- adjustable steering column,

-These individual safety features are harmonised to provide you and your passengers with the best possible protection in case of an accident.
+These individual safety features are harmonised to provide you and your passengers with the best possible protection in accident situations.

 However, they can only be effective if you and your passengers sit in the correct position and adjust and use the safety equipment properly.

 Therefore, this chapter explains why these safety features are so important, how they can protect you, what you need to remember when using them and how you and your passengers can gain the most benefit from them.
-There are also a number of important safety warnings that you and your passengers shoul a laways observe in order to minimise the risk of injury.
+There are also a number of important safety warnings that you and your passengers should always observe in order to minimise the risk of injury.

-Safety is everyone's responsibility! ■
+Safety is everyone's responsibility!